rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/launchApp.md

 ### Examples:
  * `Given 3rd party 'certification' app is launched`
  * `Given 3rd party 'firebolt' app is launched with 'foo' appId`
+ * `Given 3rd party 'certification' app is launched and with 'foreground' state`
- * `Given 3rd party 'certification' app is launched with 'foo' appId and with 'foreground' state`
+ * `Given 3rd party 'certification' app is launched with 'foo' appId with 'foreground' state`

-## {string} attempts to transition to app state {string}
+## {string} transitions to state {string}
 ### Purpose: Set state of 3rd party app as well as state inside appObject to use as source of truth

 ### Params: